Staying at a hotel in Oslo certainly isn’t cheap, so if you want to keep costs down you might want to crash at a hostel instead.

 Whether you want to party until the small hours or just have somewhere peaceful to rest your head, you’ll not be left wanting in Oslo.
 Here are five of the best hostels the city has to offer.

 Saga Poshtel Oslo

 A modern, stylish lobby welcomes you at Saga Poshtel Oslo Central, a relatively new addition that promises a ‘posh, upscale’ hostel experience – hence the unusual name.

-Saga Poshtel offers rooms and dorms with 2–12 beds, some with their own bathrooms and others with shared facilities.
+Saga Poshtel offers rooms and dorms with 2–12 bunk beds, some with their own bathrooms and others with shared facilities.
 Bedding and towels are included in the price, as is wifi.
-You’ll also get breakfast in the morning.
+You also get a decent breakfast (included in the price) in the morning.

 The whole place is bright and welcoming.
 Large windows allow natural light into the lobby lounge where couches (with minimal Scandinavian styling, of course) offer a great place to sit back and plan your day in the city.

 The downstairs area features a large seating and dining area, as well as a tastefully decorated TV lounge with a huge screen and plenty of couches and chairs.
 When we visited, though, the whole common area was a bit empty, despite the hostel being fully booked.